-The following Commercial guidance note Produced in partnership with Miller Thomson LLP provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Miller Thomson LLP provides comprehensive and up to date legal information covering:

 The business environment